MeetCaregivers Attends The RISE Medicare Marketing & Sales Summit

 2. More seniors are switching to Medicare Advantage.

-On the second day, we spoke with more people and attended several compelling discussions.
+We spoke with more people on the second day and attended several compelling discussions.
 In particular, we found Deft Research’s “Trends in Medicare Consumerism” session beneficial as it shed considerable light on the state of Medicare and consumer trends.

 Deft Research’s recent studies of the 2021 and 2022 enrollment periods found a significant switch from traditional Medicare to Medicare Advantage.
 The analyses, which surveyed 3,500 respondents, found that: